elo073/5loclung/README.md

 This repository contains custom codes used in the analysis of single cell, nuclei and spatial transcriptomics data from the healthy human lung.
 The pre-print is available here: https://www.biorxiv.org/content/10.1101/2021.11.26.470108v1

+Most of the codes used in manuscript are publicly available packages with specifications written in the methods.

+The code used for fGWAS and for cell type proportion analysis is available here: https://github.com/natsuhiko/PHM

+## Instructions on the analysis for calculating explained varibility by a metadata factor

 ## How to Execute

 First, clone the repository